 If our goal is to influence others by inspiring them into motivated action, then it is our responsibility to build a bridge that connects where they are and lead them across to where we want to take them.
 This bridge is created by building an engaging rapport that demonstrates care, relatability, understanding, and acceptance.

 I’d love to hear about your experiences with engagement and influence!
 Please send me a message at email@example.com and keep the conversation going!

-Jonas Cain is an author, magician, and founder of Positivity Magic where he serves as Executive Director and Facilitator of Fascination.
-Positivity Magic helps corporate teams communicate more effectively through team building workshops and personality and behavioral coaching, and helps emerging adults manage change to overcome anxiety, depression, and risks for suicide.
+Jonas Cain is an author, magician, and CEO of Hashtag Positivity where he serves as the Purveyor of Positivity and Chief Facilitator of Fascination.
+Hashtag Positivity helps motivated professionals communicate more effectively through team building workshops and behavioral coaching, and helps emerging adults manage change to overcome risks for anxiety, depression, and suicide.

 Transformational products and services include books and online courses for independent study, encouraging one-on-one coaching sessions, empowering team development workshops, and engaging keynote presentations.